iundarigun/my-bank-challenge/README.md

 - Type of transfer define service by factory
 - Foreign keys
+- review mapper Account (Abstract?)
+- resilient4j to retry

 ## Improvings
 - Add multilanguage support
 - add more logs
 - hexagonal architecture
+- Do Async and put status on Transfer
+- add cache
+- Change id for public uuid